csev/dj4e/assn/dj4e_install.md

 =======================================

-**Note** Starting May 2025, this course is transistioning from using Django 4.2 to Django 5.2 - If you started the course using Django 4.2 - you can finish the course using Django 4.2 but if you are starting the course June 2025 or later, you should use Django 5.2.
-You should follow the
+**Note** Starting May 2025, this course is transistioning from using Django 4.2 to Django 5.2 - If you started the course using Django 4.2, you can finish using DJango 4.2.
-<a href="dj4e_install52.md">install instructions for Django 5.2</a> to install Django 5.2.

 Before you start this assignment, you should already have signed up for a
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>